jecklgamis/envoy-proxy-example/README.md

 ```

 #### Verify default app
-The default app is the minimal `app.js` running on port 5050.
+The default app is a minimal `app.js` running on port 5050.
 The app simply returns any request body, query params,
 or HTTP headers it receives.
 The `/` route in `envoy.yaml` points to the `default_app` cluster that points
 to this co-located upstream.